Limitex/R5-Reloaded-Installer/README.md

 This is the installer for R5 Reloaded.

-It is an installer that even installs detours_r5 and scripts_r5 on the game client.
+It is an installer that even installs detours_r5, scripts_r5 and WordsEdgeAfterDark on the game client.

-Since the game client is in Torrent format, I use Transmission to download it.

-The torrent file is generated when you run it.
+You can select the software to be used when downloading.

+You can choose either Aria2 or Transmission to download the game client.
+For other downloads, you can select Aria2 or HttpClient.

+If you are unable to download the software selected by default, please select another software.

 # About Transmission
 Transmisson's original software doesn't officially build cli, so we're using a fork of the wrapper project.